MacsInSpace/NAPLAN_Installer_Updater/README.md

 ## 📝 Unofficial NAPLAN Installer & Updater

 This repository provides an unofficial, cross-platform, solution for **installing and updating** the **NAPLAN Locked-Down Browser (LDB)** on both **Windows** and **MacOS**.<br><br>
-I (we) have no official affiliation with Acara, Education Services Australia or any of the developers of the NAPLAN LDB.<br>
+I (we) have no official affiliation with Acara, Janison Software, Education Services Australia or any of the developers of the NAPLAN LDB.<br>
 Just trying to help my peers save some time in rolling out the LDB to their fleet of devices in a more efficient manner.<br>
 Have an idea, issue, or improvement?
 I'm looking for feedback, contributions, and assistance.<br><br>